RSquad/ton-teleport-btc-periphery/oracle/Oracle.md

 - Verify that the DKG has not timed out by checking that the `until` value is after the current timestamp
 - If DKG is not timed out, proceed to Step 4
-- If DKG is timed out, Oracle resets its DKG state:
+- If DKG is timed out, Oracle resets its DKG State:
   - Generate new Session key and save it to a file (filename matches the `until` value)
   - Clean all artifacts
   - Save Coordinator's `until` DKG value to the Oracle's `until` DKG value